otonomee/mic2transcript/README.md

-# Real-Time Transcription CLI Tool
+# mic2transcript

-This CLI tool continuously transcribes audio from the device's built-in microphone to a text file, providing an ongoing log of ambient audio as text.
-It utilizes the Whisper model for real-time audio transcription.
+mic2transcript is a CLI tool that will continuously transcribe audio from the device's built-in microphone to a text file using OpenAI Whisper.

+## CLI User Inputs
+- <output-file-name>.txt
+- <whisper-model>
+  - `tiny`: Fastest, lowest accuracy.
+Suitable for quick transcriptions or resource-constrained environments.
+  - `medium`: Balanced performance.
+Good for general use, offering a trade-off between speed and accuracy.
+  - `large`: Highest accuracy, slowest speed.
+Best for scenarios requiring maximum transcription quality.

 ## Requirements